 About the tutor

 Ian Nettleton has a doctorate in Creative & Critical Writing from UEA (2003).
 His first novel, The Last Migration, set in the Australian outback, was runner-up for both the 2014 Bath prize for literature and the inaugural Peggy Chapman-Andrews First Novel Award.
-He has also worked for the BBC as a writer and presenter, critiqued novels for The Literary Consultancy, published short fiction in a number of anthologies and was shortlisted for the Bridport Flash Fiction Prize 2019, longlisted for the Reflex Fiction Winter 2019 competition and shortlisted for the Edinburgh International Flash Fiction Award 2020.
+He has also worked for the BBC as a writer and presenter, critiqued novels for The Literary Consultancy and his short fiction has been published in a number of anthologies.
+Ian was shortlisted for the Bridport Flash Fiction Prize 2019, longlisted for the Reflex Fiction Winter 2019 competition and shortlisted for the Edinburgh International Flash Fiction Award 2020.